 - Broken search.
 Note that search is the analog of product categorization.
 Many users would rather type SSD 240 Gb and click Search than go to the Laptops and computers – Accessories – SSD and then set a range of filters.
-The search must be smart to take into account various misspellings and spelling options (SSD240, SSD240 GB, SSD disk, and others).
+The search must be smart to consider various misspellings and spelling options (SSD240, SSD240 GB, SSD disk, and others).
 They shouldn’t confuse the search algorithm.
-A smart search bar will offer the most popular options, while users are still typing, which significantly improves usability.
+A smart search bar will offer the most popular options while users are still typing, which significantly improves usability.

 - Non-highlighted links.
 If links to products or categories don’t stand out from the text, this can kill the conversion.
-Since potential customers don’t hover the text, even if it’s interesting, they may skip a link.
+Since potential customers don’t hover over the text, they may skip a link even if it’s interesting.
 As a result, they won’t follow the necessary URL to place an order.
 It’s not that crucial for online stores, yet in large texts, highlighted links are critical.

-In a CRO strategy, every detail matters, so don’t neglect any of the factors listed above.
+In a CRO strategy, every detail matters, so don’t neglect any factors listed above.

 How Does Conversion Rate Optimization Impact E-Commerce Websites

 The main benefit of CRO for e-commerce is sales increase.
 To achieve this goal, you will need to solve a set of intermediate tasks.
-In particular, it’s necessary to understand the needs of potential customers, improve usability and the quality of content.
+In particular, it’s necessary to understand potential customers’ needs and improve usability and the quality of content.

 In reality, the task is broader.
-In addition to conversion rate optimization, you should also make buyers return to your store again and again.
 That’s what Apple and many other companies do.
 They have created their unique brand philosophy and, as a result, have no problems with conversion, sales growth, and income.

 There is no guarantee that you will repeat Apple’s success right away.
 Yet, at least, it’s worth adopting the experience of top companies.